This chapter will examine the enormous market for supplements and ask what is the evidence behind them and if we really need them.

 A search of NHS conditions found that men need about 9.5mg of zinc a day and women need around 7mg daily.
 They state that this is easily acquired from diet.
 They warn against taking more than 25mg daily as it can cause problems, including poor absorption of copper and weak bones.

 With regard to wound healing, as with so many supplements, it seems that the substance is necessary, but unless there is deficiency, there is nothing to be gained by taking more.
-36 Zinc and Wound Healing I had expected a rather more positive result.
+37 Zinc and Wound Healing I had expected a rather more positive result for wound healing.
 Again, a normal diet should suffice and again, beware of taking too much and inducing toxicity.